 The use of honey in wound treatment does not appear to be pseudoscientific woo that is being pushed by alternative medicine, even though that’s probably where it started.
 Of course, this supports the old adage that “alternative medicine that has been shown to work is just called medicine.”

-Although honey may not be effective in some cases, like leg, pressure, or diabetic ulcers, good evidence seems to indicate that it is more effective than standard treatments.
+Although honey may not be effective in some cases, like leg, pressure, or diabetic ulcers, good evidence seems to indicate that it is more effective than standard treatments for some wounds.

 Anyway, based on what I’ve read, it appears that honey is an effective method of wound treatment.
 But I’d like to see more clinical evidence published in journals that aren’t focused on alternative medicine before I stand up and proclaim honey as a miracle healing substance for wounds.
 For now, I think that it is probably useful in many cases.